 Another potential problem with the board can be mismanagement.
 The board can spend the community funds irresponsibly, fail to collect them as they should or even embezzle them.
 Granted, this does not happen often, but it is important to be aware that people are people.
 Your HOA board will be made up of regular human beings, and can be prone to mistakes and dishonesty.

-In a condominium your neighbors are also either right next to you or above or below you.
-This creates a situation where at times you are going to need a bit of tolerance for what goes on around you.
-These are issues that you may not otherwise have when you are sitting in your single family home on a 1 acre lot somewhere out in the country.
+In a condominium, your neighbors are also either right next to you or above or below you.
+The proximity of people creates a situation where at times you are going to need a bit of tolerance for what goes on around you.
+These are issues that you may not otherwise have when you are sitting in your single family home on a 1-acre lot somewhere out in the country.

-For all these reasons above it becomes very important to ask questions before buying a condominium.
-Asking the right questions in advance of purchasing a condo is critical.
+For all these reasons above it becomes critical to ask questions before buying a condominium.
+Asking the right questions in advance of purchasing a condo is crucial.
 There are so many buyers that do not quite understand just how different joint ownership can be in a real estate community.
 Living in a condo more often than not will be a very different experience than owning a single family home.

 Is A Homeowners Association Right For You?

 However, you can still ask questions about the homeowners association where you are buying.
 A few pointed questions for current owners will give you an idea of how they like their HOA, and whether you would be happy living there as well.
-Hopefully you now understand what a condominium homeowners association does as well as potential positives and negatives of buying into an association!
+Hopefully, you now understand what a condominium homeowners association does, as well as potential positives and negatives of buying into an HOA!

 Additional Condo Association References: